shader-slang/slang/docs/user-guide/a1-02-slangpy.md

 pip install slangpy
 ```

-With that, you can use the following code code call Slang function from Python:
+With that, you can use the following code to call `square_fwd` from Python:

 ```python
 import torch